SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/data-broker.md

 * The management tenant cannot be used as data broker source tenant.
 * Currently, the Fieldbus widget does not work on tenants that receive the fieldbus devices through data broker, as the corresponding data models are not synchronized.
 * Data broker does not guarantee the same order of messages on destination tenants as it was on the source tenant.
-* While we provide backwards compatibility, we cannot ensure that data broker can send data to Cumulocity tenants which run on earlier Cumulocity versions than the source.
+* While we provide backwards compatibility, we cannot ensure that data broker can send data to Cumulocity IoT tenants which run on earlier Cumulocity IoT versions than the source.

 ### <a name="data-broker-connectors"></a> Data connectors